vishalmishraa/prog/c/DSA/LinkedList/readme.md

 4. **Random Access**: Arrays allow for direct access to elements using their indices, which makes random access operations efficient.
 Linked lists, on the other hand, require traversing the list from the head to access a specific element, which can be slower for large lists.

 In summary, linked lists provide flexibility in terms of dynamic size and efficient insertion/deletion operations, but they sacrifice random access efficiency compared to arrays.
 The choice between a linked list and an array depends on the specific requirements of your project and the operations you need to perform on the data.

+### Types of Linked Lists

+Linked lists can be categorized into several types based on their structure and properties.
+Here are some common types of linked lists:

+1. **Singly Linked List**: In a singly linked list, each node contains a value and a reference to the next node in the list.
+The last node's reference points to null, indicating the end of the list.

+2. **Doubly Linked List**: In a doubly linked list, each node contains a value, a reference to the next node, and a reference to the previous node.
+This allows for traversal in both directions.

+3. **Circular Linked List**: In a circular linked list, the last node's reference points back to the first node, creating a circular structure.
+This allows for continuous traversal without reaching the end of the list.

+4. **Skip List**: A skip list is a type of linked list that allows for efficient searching by including multiple layers of linked lists.
+Each layer skips a certain number of nodes, reducing the number of nodes to traverse during search operations.

+5. **Self-Organizing Linked List**: A self-organizing linked list is a type of linked list that reorganizes its elements based on the frequency of access.
+This improves the efficiency of frequently accessed elements.

+These are some common types of linked lists.
+Each type has its own advantages and use cases depending on the requirements of your project.